AnyLog-co/documentation/deployments/Support/data_from_edgex.md

 * To send data to AnyLog via REST, configure the REST service.
 See details in the [REST Server](../../background%20processes.md#rest-requests) section.
 * To Treat AnyLog as a message broker, configure the Message Broker service.
 See details in the [Message Broker](../../background%20processes.md#message-broker) section.

+These services enable the node to receive the data via REST or published data.

 ## Creating an Application Service in Edgex
 1. Install EdgeX and EdgeXpert Management tools